-The Scoping Brief looks at three production scenarios:

-1. Selected Cropping Options: this scenario looks at crops which are currently grown and crops which required limited market investigation.
+The Scoping Brief looked at a production based on crops which required limited market investigation.
 Under this scenario the principal crops selected were mangos, peanuts, rice, maize, soybeans, mung bean, melons, pumpkins, fodder crops and a cattle/silage production system.
 The selection of these crops was supported by expressions of interest received from several large agricultural production companies.
-This scenario is thus based on a generalised enterprise cropping mix reflecting production risk strategies, climatic conditions and current market opportunities